MariadlRosa-1224/isles-of-vielora/races/remnants/dwarf.md

 - **Master artizan:**
 -
 - **level 35:**
 - **One with the weapon:** Once unlocked a dwarf must choose or make a weapon, armor or artifact that will be tied to their very soul, the chosen artifact have its abilities with a permanent x4 boost and won't take equipment slots.
-This artifact acts as an extension of the dwarf, they can sense through it and control it no matter the distance, -
+This artifact acts as an extension of the dwarf, they can sense through it and control it no matter the distance, This weapon can have 2 extra abilities.
+-
 - **Description:**